github/docs/content/codespaces/codespaces-reference/allowing-your-codespace-to-access-a-private-image-registry.md

 - `<*>_CONTAINER_REGISTRY_USER`
 - `<*>_CONTAINER_REGISTRY_PASSWORD`

 You can store secrets at the user, repository, or organization-level, allowing you to share them securely between different codespaces.
 When you create a set of secrets for a private image registry, you need to replace the "<*>" in the name with a consistent identifier.
-For more information, see "[Managing encrypted secrets for your codespaces](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)" and "[Managing encrypted secrets for your repository and organization for Codespaces](/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-codespaces)."
+For more information, see "[Managing encrypted secrets for your codespaces](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)" and "[Managing encrypted secrets for your repository and organization for {% data variables.product.prodname_github_codespaces %}](/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces)."

 If you are setting the secrets at the user or organization level, make sure to assign those secrets to the repository you'll be creating the codespace in by choosing an access policy from the dropdown list.